Visiting Assistant Professor of Finance

 Conferences*: 7th IWH-FIN-FIRE Workshop on “Challenges to Financial Stability”, AEA, Annual Meeting of the Swiss Society for Financial Market Research, Cavalcade, China International Conference in Finance, Edinburgh Corporate Finance Conference, EEA, EIASM Conference on Current Research in Taxation, Finance, FIRS, Organizations and Markets (FOM) Conference, National Tax Association, Journal of Law, Finance, and Accounting Conference, MFA, Paris December Finance Meeting, Seventh Annual M&A Research Centre Conference, ZEW Public Finance conference

 Abstract [Click Here]:We provide the first comprehensive analysis of tax avoidance through cross-border, tax-haven mergers and acquisitions (M&A).
-Using novel tax residence data, we investigate 13,330 such transactions from 1990 to 2017, totaling $4.2 trillion in deal value, or 29% of cross-border M&A volume. $2.4 of the $4.2 trillion exceeds our prediction based on a gravity model with economic fundamentals.
-Small havens such as Bermuda alone make up $1.0 trillion or 8% of cross-border M&A volume.
-Tax haven M&A enables profit-shifting on intellectual property and the relocation of headquarters to havens, and results in $30.8 billion in recurring annual tax savings.
+Using novel tax residence data, we investigate 5,230 transactions from 1990 to 2017 where the target resides in a haven, totaling $1.7 trillion in deal value, or 12% of cross-border M&A volume.
+To illustrate the magnitude, for a US firm with no prior cross-border, tax-haven M&A history, buying an Irish firm worth 5% of its total assets would result in an expected decline in its effective tax rate of 3.74 percentage points.
+Tax haven M&A enables profit-shifting on intellectual property and the relocation of headquarters to havens, and results in $20.8 billion in recurring annual tax savings.

 “Did Western CEO Incentives Contribute to China’s Technological Rise?”